JackYFL/EmoLA/README.md

 ## Acknowledgement
 The images in FABA-Instruct are from [AffectNet](http://mohammadmahoor.com/affectnet/), and our codebase is based on [LLaVA](https://github.com/haotian-liu/LLaVA).
 Thanks for these great projects!

+## NSF Acknowledgement
+This material is based upon work supported by the National Science Foundation (NSF) under Grant No. 1949694 and 2040209.
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.